HashimHS/Furuta-Pendulum-RL/README.md

 The goal of this project is to balance the Furuta Pendulum upward using various learning techniques and to compare the results.

-You can find more information about this project in the documents included report folder
+You can find more information about this project in the [included report](https://github.com/HashimHS/Furuta-Pendulum-RL/blob/main/report/final/Final_report.pdf).

 # Requirements
 - Julia v1.8.5